 #3: Labrador Retriever

-The ever-amiable Labrador enjoys any outdoor activity but prefers those involving (a) water and (b) you, not necessarily in that order.
+The ever-amiable Labrador enjoys any outdoor activity for dogs, but prefers those involving (a) water and (b) you.
 Hiking, camping, flying disk, moderate trail running—they love it all.
 Labs are also great with children and more reliable off-lead than many other dogs.

 The Vizsla is, quite simply, tireless.
 The perfect companion for long-distance jogging or running, this Hungarian beauty is a gentler and more mild-mannered dog than most others on this list.
 However, like other high-energy breeds, the Vizsla can literally become neurotic without vigorous exercise every single day.
 Vizslas get along well with other animals and people.